 When Hellraiser came out in 1987, it drove a white hot nail through the head of the horror genre, pushing against the prevailing winds of the slashers and producing something far classier, imaginative, and mortifying.
-The Freddys and Jasons of the world were about to descend into self-satire, if they hadn’t already.
-Yet here was an American-produced, British-made film which combined gothic romance, Cronenbergian body horror, Harryhausen stop motion, and basic slasher principles into one unholy soup of nightmare fuel filled with creatures that felt like de Sade had come back to life, attended an all-night rave, and dreamt up something especially nasty.
+The Freddys and Jasons of the world were about to descend into self-parody if they hadn’t already.
+Yet here was an American-produced, British-made film which combined gothic romance, Cronenbergian body horror, Harryhausen stop-motion, and basic slasher principles into one unholy soup of nightmare fuel filled with creatures that felt like de Sade had come back to life, attended an all-night rave and dreamt up something especially nasty.

 Well, it’s not quite that simple.
 The sequel, Hellbound, wasn’t exactly a yawnfest nor a universally rejected entry in the franchise.
 In fact, some even prefer Hellbound to Hellraiser, to which I say you shut your no good pirate hooker mouth.
 Then I calm down and realize how rude (and very Anchorman-y) that is and resolve to be better.

 Cue the transitional quote: “A lot of hard-core fans of the first movie weren’t too happy but I’ve met as many people at conventions, festivals and signings who prefer the second picture as I’ve met who dislike it.
 The critics, too, were split in their opinions…But the real voters are the paying customers, and Hellbound did as well financially as the first movie.”